Goffaux-Lab/goffaux-lab/home/index.md

 We are always open to applications from motivated individuals interested in joining our lab.
 Whether you're looking for an internship or a Master's thesis, we have various projects available!
 Below are some areas of research we are currently working on:

 - How does flipping a face upside down confuse the brain, and (how) is this disruption reflected in neural activity?
 Contact [Mrittika Dey](https://goffaux-lab.github.io/goffaux-lab/members/mrittika-dey.html) if you are interested in learning more.
-- Hoe does the radial bias influence the perception of faces in the periphery ?
+- Hoe does the radial bias influence face perception in the periphery ?
 Contact [Marius Grandjean](https://goffaux-lab.github.io/goffaux-lab/members/marius-grandjean.html) if you are interested in learning more.

 We are also looking for candidates to apply for PhD funding with us!
 Please contact [Valérie Goffaux](https://goffaux-lab.github.io/goffaux-lab/members/valerie-goffaux.html) to discuss possible topics!